Multiple bubbles and fingers in a Hele-Shaw channel: complete set of steady solutions: Periodic array of bubbles

 As seen above, obtaining specific solutions for a periodic array of Hele-Shaw bubbles requires computation of the secondary prime functions $\Omega_{N}(\zeta,\alpha)$ for $N=M-1$.
 This can be done by using the infinite product (\ref{eq:SK}) defined over the appropriate group $\Theta_{M-1}$.
 (Alternative numerical schemes to compute $\Omega_{N}(\zeta,\alpha)$ are known only for the cases $N=M$ and $N=1$; see \citet{VMC2014}.)
 For the present purposes, it suffices to truncate the infinite product at the fourth-level maps (i.e.~maps involving up to four generators of the group).
 Including higher order maps makes no discernible difference within the scale of the figures.

 An example of a periodic array of bubbles with only one bubble per period cell is shown in figure \ref{fig:1p}.
-It follows from symmetry considerations that in this case the bubble has fore-and-aft symmetry, so that the vertical lines at $x=\pm L/2$ are equipotentials of the flow.
+It follows from symmetry considerations that in this case the bubble shape has fore-and-aft symmetry, so that the vertical lines at $x=\pm L/2$ are equipotentials of the flow.
 In particular, it is worth noting that when the bubble is also symmetrical about the centreline, our solution recovers the stream of symmetrical bubbles obtained by \citet{Burgess}.
 As discussed before, periodic solutions with more general symmetrical arrangements, such as those found by \citet{Silva1, Silva2}, can easily be reproduced in our formalism by simply choosing $D_\zeta$ with the appropriate symmetry.
 Furthermore, the analytical solution given in (\ref{eq:zp}) can handle asymmetric configurations with equal ease, as illustrated below.

 An example of a staggered two-file array of unequal bubbles is shown in figure \ref{fig:F0p}.
-Note that in this case the lateral edges of the period cell, indicated as dashed lines in the figure, are {\it not} equipotentials.
+For the choice of parameters used in this case (see caption of figure) the period is $L=2.82$, and two period cells are shown in the figure.
 Bubble configurations with a higher number of bubbles per period cell can be computed in a similar manner.
-An example with three asymmetric bubbles per unit cell is shown in figure \ref{fig:3p}.
+An example with three asymmetric bubbles per unit cell is given in figure \ref{fig:3p}, where again two period cells are shown in the figure.